 Mapping out your client process is crucial when packaging consulting services for two reasons:

 For the elements that are “things” your client “gets” from you, these are your “what you get” items for your consulting package landing page.
-(Check out our Design in a Day™ page for an example.)
+(Check out our website design page for an example.)

 Step 5: Evaluate your costs, including time.